albill/albill.github.com/_posts/2011-12-01-AMT-on-Make-Live.markdown

 type: post
 status: publish
 ---
-Ace Monster Toys was approached recently to appear on <a href="http://makezine.com/live/">Make: Live</a> as part of their "Hackerspace Roadshow."
+<a href="http://acemonstertoys.org">Ace Monster Toys</a> was approached recently to appear on <a href="http://makezine.com/live/">Make: Live</a> as part of their "Hackerspace Roadshow."
 As their page says, Make: Live is a streaming show and tell show from people at Make magazine.
 Given that I own every issue of Make and, of course, all officers of a hackerspace are unable to turn down free press, we agreed to be on their show.

 Make: Live had done a first Hackerspace Roadshow this last year, profiling a number of other hackerspaces around the United States, including our sister (cousin?) space in San Francisco, <a href="http://noisebridge.net">Noisebridge</a>.
 This time, they profiled <a href="http://www.acemonstertoys.org">Ace Monster Toys</a> (of Oakland!), <a href="http://www.hive13.org/">Hive13</a> in Cincinnati,
 <a href="http://artifactory.org.au/">Perth Artifactory</a> in Perth, and <a href="http://tokyohackerspace.org/">Tokyo Hackerspace</a> in, you guessed it, Tokyo!
 A little more international this time.